infinitefield/yawc/README.md

 - `reqwest`: Use reqwest as the HTTP client
 - `axum`: Enable integration with the Axum web framework
 - `logging`: Enable debug logging for connection events
-- `zlib`: Enable advanced compression options with zlib (not recommended unless you know what you are doing)
+- `zlib`: Enable advanced compression options with zlib (not recommended unless you know what you are doing).
+Without this option, yawc will use miniz_oxide, a Rust deflate implementation.
 - `rustls-ring`: Enable the fallback rustls crypto provider based on `ring`
 - `rustls-aws-lc-rs`: Enable the fallback rustls crypto provider based on `aws-lc-rs`